The Most Promising COVID-19 Vaccines

 - Medicago and GlaxoSmithKline (GSK) began a phase II/III trial of a plant-derived coronavirus vaccine.
 Early results show the vaccine triggers a good immune response.
 Antibodies from vaccinated individuals were 10 times stronger than those from people recovering from COVID-19.

-- Symvivo is currently in clinical trials of its oral vaccine candidate, which is created with probiotic bacteria.
+- Symvivo is currently in clinical trials of its oral (pill) vaccine candidate, which is created with probiotic bacteria.

 - Vaxart started clinical trials with its oral COVID-19 vaccine.
 Vaxart's later start to clinical trials has allowed the company to re-engineer their vaccine to potentially make it protective against emerging COVID-19 strains.